This page may contain affiliate links. Learn More.

 — Nine honeybee toxins

 My concern with the food supply is a big reason we started such a big garden at Little Sprouts.
-Organic potatoes are very hard to come by where in live in Oklahoma.
+Organic potatoes are very hard to come by where I live in Oklahoma.
 I can find them at my local store occasionally, but other than that, I just don’t eat potatoes or serve them to my kids unless we grow them ourselves.
+But you can grow potatoes even if you are a beginner!

-Growing potatoes is fun!
-You get to take big seed potatoes and cut them in chunks and plant them.
+There are just a few steps to growing potatoes for success.
+Take big seed potatoes and cut them into chunks and plant them.
 They are easy for the kids to handle and bury in the soft earth.
 There is just one problem…we weren’t having any success.

 Year 1 we planted two pounds of seeds and got three tiny marbles… I’m not kidding, three marbles.
 They couldn’t even have been considered steelies, just regular marbles.